glenolsen/Nexfs-Public-Download/README.md

 Nexfs Software is distributed under the [Nexustorage Terms & Conditions](https://www.nexustorage.com/nexustorage-terms-and-conditions) and [Nexustorage EULA](https://www.nexustorage.com/nexustorage-end-user-license-agreem)

-Nexfscli is an opensource project which can be used to manage nexfs while also provide code examples of how to use the nexfs direct managment API
+Nexfscli is an opensource project which can be used to manage nexfs while also providing code examples of how to use the nexfs direct managment file API